-David LaMotte has connected with college students at campuses across the country, giving lectures and concerts, leading workshops, and spending time in classrooms, hallways, and cafeterias in informal conversation.
+David LaMotte has connected with college students at campuses across the country, giving lectures and concerts, leading workshops, and spending time in classrooms, hallways, theaters, and cafeterias in informal conversation.
 Some of those interactions have had profound effects on the students that showed up.

 David LaMotte is the real deal, someone who truly can change the thoughts, lives, and futures of students, faculty, and staff on our college and university campuses across the nation.
 Two years after his convocation here, I still hear students talking about his presentation and how relevant it was to their lives.